gvkk123/msthesisieee80211p/README.md

-## Repository for MS Thesis for Implementation Evaluation Of Interference-Cancellation Based MAC Protocols For Vehicular Communications
+# Evaluation Of Interference-Cancellation Based MAC Protocols For Vehicular Communications

 ## Welcome to GitHub Pages